Configuring the Toolkit for the First Time¶

 If email has been enabled on the host, forward email from root to a central location

 If applicable, use a management network on a spare networking interface to further restrict the access profile for users and system data.

 If your site uses any form of automated management (CFEngine, Puppet, Forman, etc.), integrate the perfSONAR node into this procedure.
-See this resource for more information.

 The perfSONAR Toolkit ships with a default iptables rule-set and intrusion detection system (IDS) software.
 In order to learn more about these components and how to do things like add custom firewall rules see Firewalls and Security Software

 Those are just a few steps and there is always more than can be done.
 If you have access to system administrators leverage that resource and any other available.
 A little extra effort can prevent serious headaches later if your host falls victim to an attack.